microsoftgraph/msgraph-sdk-powershell/src/Sites/beta/examples/Get-MgBetaSiteListItemField.md

 Update-MgBetaSiteListItemField -SiteId $siteId -ListId $listId -ListItemId $listItemId -BodyParameter $params
 ```
-This example shows how to use the Get-MgBetaSiteListItemField Cmdlet.
+This example shows how to use the Get-MgBetaBetaSiteListItemField Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).